Olga Khokhlova

-Olga Picasso (born Olga Stepanovna Khokhlova; Ольга Степановна Хохлова; 17 June 1891 – 11 February 1955) was a ballet dancer in the Russian ballet.
-She was also the first wife of Pablo Picasso, one of his early artistic muses and the mother of his son, Paulo.
+Olga Picasso (born Olga Stepanovna Khokhlova; Ольга Степановна Хохлова; 17 June 1891 – 11 February 1955) was a Russian ballet dancer in the Ballets Russes, directed by Sergei Diaghilev and based in Paris.
+There she met and married the artist Pablo Picasso, served as one of his early muses, and was the mother of their son, Paul (Paulo).

 Early life

 Khokhlova was born in the town of Nizhyn, Chernigov Governorate, Russian Empire (present-day Ukraine) on 17 June 1891.
-Her father Stepan Khokhlov was a Colonel in the Russian Imperial Army.
+Her father, Stepan Khokhlov, was a colonel in the Imperial Russian Army.
 Her mother Lydia Zinchenko was of Ukrainian descent.
 The Khokhlov family had three sons and two daughters.
 Olga decided to be a ballerina after being encouraged by a friend's sister who had joined the Diaghilev ballet.
-She studied in Saint Petersburg at a private ballet school and successfully auditioned to join the Ballets Russes of Sergei Diaghilev.
-As a member of the ballet company, she travelled around Europe and America.
+She studied in Saint Petersburg at a private ballet school and successfully auditioned to join the Ballets Russes of impresario Sergei Diaghilev, based in Paris.
+She performed in Europe and later America as a member of the company.